 Organized by the Walk2Win Committee and community partners, the 5K event is a fun-filled morning enjoyed by participants of all ages and all fitness levels.
 Some leisurely walk the course, others run or jog, and everyone raises critically needed funds and awareness to fight prostate cancer.
-Proceeds from the 2013 and 2014 walks have benefited the Howard University Cancer Center (HUCC).
+Proceeds from this year’s and the four previous Prostate Cancer Walks have benefited the Howard University Cancer Center (HUCC).
 HUCC provides cancer prevention and control services aimed at reducing the spread of cancer and improving the quality of life among minorities and underserved populations.

 1 in 6 men will be diagnosed with prostate cancer in his lifetime, but through, education, treatment and support, prostate cancer is beatable.
 With awareness and prevention, we can stop prostate cancer before it claims lives.